ronvree/SoftDecisionTrees/README.md

 train_sdt_dropout.py - code used to train the Soft Decision Tree with dropout regularization.

 train_sdt_alternative.py - code with alternative training procedure for the tree implemented in sdt_alternative.py

+This implementation is compatible with PyTorch version 1.0.1 and TorchVision version 0.2.1